caomw/LibrealSense-and-OpenCV-integration/README.md

 Garantee also that in C/C++ -> Code Generation -> RunTime Library -> Multi-Threaded Debug

+Problems you can find:

-After this I started getting an error when running the cpp programs "The Application was unable to start correctly (0xc000007b)".
-This was only resolved after going to Configuration Properties -> Debugging -> Working Directory: C:\opencv\opencv\build\x64\vc12\bin
+- "The Application was unable to start correctly (0xc000007b)".
+This was only resolved after going to Configuration Properties -> Debugging -> Working Directory: C:\opencv\opencv\build\x64\vc12\bin.
 From what I read, it this error ir resolved by changind the working directory to a x64 folder (in my case it is x64 machine).
+- An error message saying that you are missing realsense-d.dll.
+Go to your environment variables and add C:\librealsense\bin\x64 to your PATH variable (adapt to your folder installation).

 ## Future Developments